 “Flame Trees” was sung by Jimmy Barnes to commemorate Australia Day on 26th January this year (2016).
-The song depicts the two sides of Grafton, its polarities, in a creative way.
+The song depicts for me the two sides of Grafton, its polarities.
 This town is the setting for my memoir “River Girl” that I intend to publish in the near future.
 We lived outside the main town at a place called Waterview.
 Being surrounded by nature was the positive side of my childhood when I was growing up.

 Grafton and South Grafton

 I was born and grew up in the far north coast town of Grafton in NSW, Australia.
-Actually, it was on the “poor cousin” South Grafton on the Clarence River at a place called Waterview.
+Actually, it was on the poor cousin side of South Grafton on the western bank of the Clarence River.
+At a place called Waterview.
 There’s a crooked bridge joining the two sides of the river.
 We lived on a block of land in a weatherboard cottage, a bit of a dump, really.
-Dad didn’t mind, so long as he was away from the town “rubber necks”.
+Dad didn’t mind, so long as he was away from the town ‘rubber necks’.
 Mum hankered after mod cons and pretty things.
 Dad wanted only land, gum trees and bullocks.